Thanks so much for visiting! Here's a little bit about me and the work I do...

 Nicole co-authored the outdoor fitness manual Fit by Nature in 2011 and began speaking professionally on the topic of personal health and creating healthy cultures, especially in the workplace where so much of our daily stress originates.
 She created the Playbook Method to train individuals and groups in the skills of making lasting personal and organizational change.

 Nicole graduated magna cum laude from Harvard College and holds graduate degrees in journalism and Asian Studies, with a specialization in China, from the University of California-Berkeley.
-Currently she is completing pre-medical coursework in Seattle with the goal of earning an advanced health degree to complement her health and medical writing practice.
+In 2020 she will complete premedical coursework in the Washington State community college system, a milestone on the way to a new goal: earning an advanced health degree to complement her health and medical writing practice.